 Inserting spermicide into your vagina is usually pretty easy — it’s similar to putting in a tampon.

 First, check the expiration date.
-Relax and get into a comfortable position — you can stand with one foot on a chair, lie down, or squat — then then gently insert the cream, film, foam, gel, or suppository deep into your vagina using your fingers or the applicator that came in the package.
+Relax and get into a comfortable position — you can stand with one foot on a chair, lie down, or squat — then gently insert the cream, film, foam, gel, or suppository deep into your vagina using your fingers or the applicator that came in the package.

 Timing is important when it comes to spermicide.
 Some spermicide isn’t effective right away and must be put in your vagina at least 10-15 minutes before sex.
 And many spermicides are only effective for 1 hour after you put them in your vagina.
 If you’re going to have sex more than once, you’ll need to add more spermicide.
 But using spermicide several times a day can cause irritation that increases your risk for STDs, so it’s a good idea to use condoms to protect yourself.